 unquoted_whitespace_string = This string should have 8 spaces in front of it.

-# Equivalent to nbsConfig_Write(NBSCONFIG_BUILD, ["unquoted_key"], "968262b6-d22f-482f-9dfb-ceb5bf9ad405"), but do not do this:
+# Equivalent to writing to ["unquoted_key"] with "968262b6-d22f-482f-9dfb-ceb5bf9ad405", but do not do this:

 unquoted_key = 968262b6-d22f-482f-9dfb-ceb5bf9ad405

-# Equivalent to nbsConfig_Write(NBSCONFIG_BUILD, ["unquoted_key_starting_with_f"], "0") as a "falsey" boolean, so do not do this:
+# Equivalent to writing to ["unquoted_key_starting_with_f"] with "0" as a "falsey" boolean, so do not do this:

 unquoted_key_starting_with_f = ff9f95f6-32e9-4a19-9243-94d62caa4061